InPermutation/dotfiles/README.md

 Clone this repository to your home directory.

+Run `git submodule update --init`  after checking it out to get the submodules.

-.hgrc and .vimrc will be automatically included, on Windows and Unixes.
+`.hgrc` and `.vimrc` will be automatically included, on Windows and Unixes.

 Add the following line to the top of your PowerShell profile (`vim $PROFILE`):